davey-g-uk/node-drayton-wiser/README.md

     console.log('wiserChange event:', error )
 })

+// Set configuration
 wiser.setConfig({
     // Pass the IP and secret of the controller hub using environment variables
     ip: process.env.WISER_IP,
     secret: process.env.WISER_SECRET,
-    // Run the getFull() every 15s
+    // Run the getFull() every 15s (otherwise, defaults to 60s)
     interval: 15,
+    // Max temp (°C) allowed for boost/manual override (defaults to max allowed temp of 30°C)
+    maxBoost: 19,
 })

+// Start the monitor loop and event emitters
-// Capture the setInterval reference from the monitor fn
+// Note that running again with the same monitor name will restart the monitor
-// so that it can be cancelled if required
-// Possible that multiple monitors have been started so we might
-// need to cancel them all.
-let refMonitor = 'test002'
-let wiserMonitorRefs = {}
-wiser.eventEmitter.on('wiserMonitorRef', function(ref) {
-    wiserMonitorRefs[ref.monitorRef] = ref.timeoutRef
-})

-wiser.monitor(refMonitor)
+// It takes 2 intervals before any change events are registered. wiser.monitor(refMonitor)

-setTimeout(() => {
+// Example of stopping the monitor after 60 seconds setTimeout(() => {
     console.warn('clearing monitors')

     // Cancel automatically after 20s
-    clearInterval(wiserMonitorRefs[refMonitor])
-    delete wiserMonitorRefs[refMonitor]

-    // maybe restart the monitor as well?
-    // Of course, this will create an endless loop cancelling/restarting every 20s
-    // Change the reference name to prevent this
-    //wiser.monitor(refMonitor)
+    wiser.removeMonitor(refMonitor)
-}, 20000)
+}, 60000)
 ```

+### removeMonitor('monitorName')

+Remove (cancel) the specified monitor.

+### eventEmitter

+The Node.js event emmitter used for firing and listening to events from the module.

+See the examples given above in the [monitor](#monitor) section for details.
+Also see the `tests` folder.

-#### Output Events
+#### Output Events - monitor

+The events are only output by the monitor function.
+They should not be output by anything else.

 When a change is detected by the monitor it fires one or more events as follows.
 Connect to `wiser.eventEmitter` to listen for the events (see [usage](#usage) above).